Sapelo Island: History

-Sapelo Island is speculated to be the site of San Miguel de Gualdape, the short-lived (1526–1527) first European settlement in the present-day United States and, if true, it would also be the first place in the present-day U.S. that a Catholic mass was celebrated.
+Sapelo Island is speculated to be the site of San Miguel de Gualdape, the short-lived (1526–1527) first European settlement in the present-day United States, and if true, it would also be the first place in the present-day U.S. that a Catholic mass was celebrated.

-"Sapelo", a name of Indian origin, was known to the Spanish as "Zapala".
-During the 17th century the island was part of the Guale missionary province of Spanish Florida.
-After 1680, several missions were merged and relocated to the island under the mission Santa Catalina de Guale.
+Sapelo, a name of Indian origin, was known to the Spanish as Zapala.
+During the 17th century, the island was part of the Guale missionary province of Spanish Florida.
+After 1680, several missions were merged and moved to the island under the mission Santa Catalina de Guale.

-In the early 19th century Thomas Spalding, a future Georgia Senator and U.S. Representative, bought the island and developed it into a plantation, selling live oak for shipbuilding, introducing irrigation ditches, and cultivating Sea Island Cotton, corn, and sugar cane.
-Spalding brought 400 slaves to the island from West Africa and the West Indies to work the plantation and build what would become the Spalding Mansion.
+In the early 19th century, Thomas Spalding, a future senator and U.S. Representative, bought the island and developed it into a plantation, selling live oak for shipbuilding, introducing irrigation ditches, and cultivating Sea Island Cotton, corn, and sugar cane.
+Spalding brought 400 slaves to the island from West Africa and the West Indies to work the plantation and build what became the Spalding Mansion.

-One of the slaves owned by Thomas Spalding was Bilali Muhammad, an Islamic scholar from West Africa who authored a 13-page document about Islamic law on the island — possibly the first manuscript of Islamic law written in the United States.
+One of the slaves owned by Thomas Spalding was Bilali Muhammad, an Islamic scholar from West Africa who wrote a 13-page document about Islamic law on the island — possibly the first manuscript of Islamic law written in the United States.

 In 1820, a Winslow Lewis brick lighthouse was built on the island.
 Although it remained dark for over 90 years, it was restored and relit in 1998.

-Spalding opposed the abolition of slavery and he died in 1851 returning from a convention to assert Georgia's position on the matter.
+Spalding opposed the abolition of slavery, and he died in 1851 returning from a convention to assert Georgia's position on the matter.
 When freed, the former slaves established several settlements on the island; the last remaining is Hog Hammock, with approximately 70 remaining land owners.
 During the Civil War, the Spalding home was heavily vandalized and lay in ruins.

-By the early 20th Century the International Road Races were attracting notables from the motor world to Savannah, Georgia.
+By the early 20th century, the International Road Races were attracting notables from the motor world to Savannah, Georgia.
 One attendee was Howard E. Coffin, founder of the Hudson Motor Car Company.
-Coffin purchased the entire island, save for the land owned by the former slaves, for $150,000 in 1912.
+Coffin purchased the entire island, except for the land owned by the former slaves, for $150,000 in 1912.
 Like Spalding, the Coffins embarked on numerous projects.
 Miles of shell-covered roads were laid, creeks were bridged, old fields were cultivated and large tracts were set aside for cattle grazing.
 The Coffins also renovated and enlarged the Spalding house, creating an island paradise unsurpassed on the coast.
 Former presidents Calvin Coolidge and Herbert Hoover as well as aviator Charles Lindbergh were guests in the home.

-Tobacco heir Richard Joshua Reynolds Jr., of R. J. Reynolds Tobacco Company bought Sapelo from Coffin in 1934 during the Great Depression, and continued the tradition of agricultural experimentation of the previous owners.
+Tobacco heir Richard Joshua Reynolds Jr., of R.J.
+Reynolds Tobacco Company bought Sapelo from Coffin in 1934 during the Great Depression, and continued the tradition of agricultural experimentation of the previous owners.
 Reynolds and his family used his private island paradise as a part-time residence for three decades, consolidating the island's African-American residents into Hog Hammock.
 Many worked as servants in South End House, later renamed the Reynolds Mansion by the State of Georgia.